Bacterial genome: Theories of bacterial genome evolution

 The hypothesis that unused genes are eventually removed does not explain why many of the removed genes would indeed remain helpful in obligate pathogens.
 For example, many eliminated genes code for products that are involved in universal cellular processes, including replication, transcription, and translation.
 Even genes supporting DNA recombination and repair are deleted from every small genome.
+However some genes, such as those encoding the RecA protein, were found to be nearly ubiquitous, indicating that a large majority of bacterial genomes are probably capable of homologous recombination.
 In addition, small genomes have fewer tRNAs, utilizing one for several amino acids.
 So, a single codon pairs with multiple codons, which likely yields less-than-optimal translation machinery.
 It is unknown why obligate intracellular pathogens would benefit by retaining fewer tRNAs and fewer DNA repair enzymes.

 Another factor to consider is the change in population that corresponds to an evolution towards an obligately pathogenic life.
 Such a shift in lifestyle often results in a reduction in the genetic population size of a lineage, since there is a finite number of hosts to occupy.
 This genetic drift may result in fixation of mutations that inactivate otherwise beneficial genes, or otherwise may decrease the efficiency of gene products.
 Hence, not will only useless genes be lost (as mutations disrupt them once the bacteria has settled into host dependency), but also beneficial genes may be lost if genetic drift enforces ineffective purifying selection.

 The number of universally maintained genes is small and inadequate for independent cellular growth and replication, so that small genome species must achieve such feats by means of varying genes.
 This is done partly through nonorthologous gene displacement.
 That is, the role of one gene is replaced by another gene that achieves the same function.
 Redundancy within the ancestral, larger genome is eliminated.
 The descendant small genome content depends on the content of chromosomal deletions that occur in the early stages of genome reduction.

 The very small genome of M. genitalium possesses dispensable genes.
 In a study in which single genes of this organism were inactivated using transposon-mediated mutagenesis, at least 129 of its 484 ORGs were not required for growth.
 A much smaller genome than that of the M. genitalium is therefore feasible.